GameDevRafael/Tribal-Warrior-3D-Character-Model-Game-Asset/README.md

 I used advanced techniques to balance detail and efficiency:

-- **Mirror Modifier**: Ensures symmetry, with half of the character mirrored to the other half.
+- **Mirror Modifier**: Mirrored half of the character in order to save time and have a consistent mesh.
-- **Multiresolution Sculpting**: For detailed features like veins, muscle definition, skin texture, and realistic clothing details.
+- **Multiresolution Sculpting**: Used for detailed features like veins, muscle definition, skin texture and realistic clothing details.
-- **Solidify Modifier**: Applied for clothing items such as a leather skirt, metal bracelets, and leather boots with pointed tips.
+- **Solidify Modifier**: Some meshes were started as planed which required this modifier.
 - **Shrinkwrap Modifier**: Used for retopology, creating a new low-poly mesh adhering to the sculpt, followed by normal, AO and color map baking.

 ---